alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 # Null Pointer References: The Billion Dollar Mistake, this time at the type level
-### A Reflection on Why [Java and Scala’s Type Systems are Unsound](https://ilyasergey.net/YSC3208/_static/papers/null.pdf)
+#### A Reflection on Why [Java and Scala’s Type Systems are Unsound](https://ilyasergey.net/YSC3208/_static/papers/null.pdf)

 Tony Hoare called his invention of Null references his billion dollar mistake.[[1]](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) Before we understand why, let us define the null type.

 **Null type:** Null is an object that has any reference type, i.e. ```Null``` is assigned to a value that is a member of every type.
 Null is generic and exhibits a behaviour of a variable that has no value.

 Note that null is different from the `undefined` type, which is a value that has been declared but not yet assigned a value.
 While the undefined type has been around for a while, the null type is an invention of Tony Hoare.
+Let us first understnad the term ```reference``` in null pointer references.
+Object is another name for a reference.
 Object oriented programming languages have objects that have an address.
-Object is another name for a reference.
 A reference is a type of pointer which needs to be initialized when declared.
-Each reference must be initialized with a calue that aligns with the type which is declared for the reference of that variable.
-For example, in the expression ```val a: String = b```, b must be an string and your compiler type checks if b is actually an string.
-Null pointers werer invented by Hoare to by-pass the requirement to check types.
+Each reference must be initialized with a value that aligns with the type which is declared for the reference of that variable.
+For example, in the expression ```val a: String = b```, b must be an string and your compiler type checks is such is the case.
+Null pointers werer invented by Hoare to by-pass the requirement for the afformentioned type-checking.
 Consider the following expression that the `null` type enabled in Scala:

 ```scala
 val a :String = null
 ```
+Although ```null``` isn't a `String`, we were able to initialize `a` as `null`.
+Here, we did not even have to type-check.
 Hoare's invention allowed your code to run quickly, but compromised safety.
-In particualr, your programs can crash at run-time throwing the famous `NullPointerException` when it tries to use a null instead of an object.
+In particular, your programs can crash at run-time throwing the famous `NullPointerException` when it tries to use a `null` instead of an object.
 The null type also enabled memory leaks, security issues and viruses that could have led to loses ranging billions of dollars.

-Consider the following example:
+Yo understand NullPointerExceptions, consider the following example:

 ```java
 public static void main (String[] args) {